 I’ve seen all of these and probably done most of them by the way!

 You can put yourself in the shoes of the audience who are faced with a day of 30 minute presentations.
 In my experience, that’s a bit like being in a form of intellectual ‘whip lash’, resulting in the sort of ‘brain dead’ experience that we all had as children.
-(Remember those days before ipads, talking tapes, DSi’s where the only entertainment was staring out of the window on a 5 hour car journey to some beach somewhere…awake but certainly not receptive).
+(Remember those days before ipads, talking tapes, handheld gaming devices, where the only entertainment was staring out of the window on a 5 hour car journey to some beach somewhere…awake but certainly not receptive).

-From that position, I think there are five critical things to think about:
+I think there are five critical things to think about:

 - Start by identifying the two burning issues which you want to address